 5. Should I Close My Credit Cards After Debt Consolidation?

-- Credit Utilization Ratio: Closing a credit card reduces your total available credit, which can increase your credit utilization ratio and lower your score.
+Not necessarily.
+Keeping them open can help maintain your credit utilization ratio, but there are risks involved.
+Reasons to Keep Credit Cards Open:- Credit Utilization Ratio: Closing a credit card reduces your total available credit, which can increase your credit utilization ratio and lower your score.

 - Credit History Length: Keeping older accounts open helps maintain a longer credit history, which benefits your credit score.